 No one has favorited this theater yet

-The Rose Theatre, built around 1926, was managed in the early years by Nat Williams.
+The Rose Theatre was opened on October 12, 1927 with Noah Beery in “The Rough Riders”.
+It was managed in the early years by Nat Williams.
 Silent films were accompanied by a five-piece orchestra.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.